-The 1.3-mile Forest Festival Trail features a 1914 Climax logging locomotive, an old sawmill, tree regeneration plots and forest scenery.
+Along the way, visitors will find seven historic buildings, a 1914 Climax logging locomotive, an old sawmill and interpretive signs that tell the Cradle’s stories.
 The Adventure Zone along the Forest Festival Trail, designed for those on the autism spectrum, is engaging for all youth.
 Pick up an Adventure Pack from the front desk and enjoy exploring the forest.
 The 1.3-mile paved Forest Discovery Trail, which intersects the Forest Festival Trail, is moderately difficult, yet accessible.
 It provides an excellent opportunity to avoid the crowds and simply enjoy the sights and sounds of the forest.

 The Cradle’s beginnings date from 1891.
-George W. Vanderbilt, the owner of 125,000 acres of North Carolina forest land, became interested in scientific forest management.
+Vanderbilt, the owner of 125,000 acres of North Carolina forest land, became interested in scientific forest management.
 Vanderbilt hired two European-trained foresters to manage the land, first Gifford Pinchot, succeeded by German forester Dr. Carl Alwin Schenck in 1895.
 Schenck spent 14 years applying conservation methods to what is now Pisgah National Forest and founded the first forestry school in America at the Cradle site.
 Pinchot became the first chief of the U.S. Forest Service in 1905.

 The Cradle’s land was set aside by Congress in 1968 to commemorate the beginning of forest conservation and education in the United States.
 Today, the Cradle attracts more than 40,000 visitors annually.